zazuko/trifid/README.md

 to install all module dependencies.

-To start the server execute the following command, optionally followed by [bunyan](https://github.com/trentm/node-bunyan#installation) if you want to pretty print the output.
+To start the server execute the following command:

-    npm start | bunyan
+    npm start

 ## Configuration